Breeders needn’t always look to Europe to find top-quality stallions – we take a look at some of the best stallions in Britain at the moment…

 Britannia Royal (Royaldik x Jumbo)

 Britannia Royal is not only a good-looking, modern stallion with 70% thoroughbred blood, but is also a son of the Olympic silver medal-winning mare Headley Britannia, who won Badminton, Burghley and Kentucky during her career with Lucinda Fredericks.
-He is eventing at intermediate level himself, finishing sixth on his last outing at the level, and passes on his calm, trainable temperament to his progeny.
+He is eventing at intermediate level himself, with six top-ten placings from eight runs in 2021, and is set to go advanced in 2022.

 U-Genius (Uthopia x Negro)

 Dressage bloodlines don’t come much better than that of U-Genius, the son of Carl Hester’s Olympic gold medallist Uthopia and whose dam is Weidyfleur II — the full sister to double Olympic champion and multiple record holder Valegro.
-U-Genius has been competed lightly up to advanced medium, with scores up to 74%, and has already sired several high-quality offspring.
+U-Genius has been competed lightly up to inter I, with plenty of plus-70% scores at small tour, and has already sired several high-quality offspring.

 Stud fee: £1,500 contact Claire Hester on 07803 303548